Mario-Daoud/hprj_portfolio_yt1/README.md

 The following implementations have been used in this project:

-- react-bootstrap: component library
+- react-bootstrap
-- react-on-screen: Trackvisibility (load animation on visibility)
+- react-on-screen
-- animate.css: animations
+- animate.css
 - react-multi-carousel/lib/styles.css
-- react-multi-carousel: Carousel (carousel type list with left right arrows)
+- react-multi-carousel
-- react-mailchimp-subscribe: MailchimpSubscribe, MailchimpForm (newsletter subscription)
+- react-mailchimp-subscribe
-- react-router-hash-link: HashLink (smooth page navigation)
+- react-router-hash-link
-- react-router-dom: Router (easier pathing)
+- react-router-dom

 ## Project Goal